ingram-projects/animxyz/docs/content/sections/variables.md

       types: [stagger]
 ---

-You aren't limited to just the animation tokens we provide, override the CSS variables that drive AnimXYZ to customize and create your own unique transforms.
+You aren't limited to just the composable utilities we provide, override the CSS variables that drive AnimXYZ to customize and create your own unique animations.
 For example set the value of `--xyz-translate-x` to `-42%` to animate an element to and from the left by 42% of it's width. [--xyz-translate-x: -42%](?tab=examples&group=Translate&variables=translate-x:-42%#variables)

-You have control over everything, even transform origin, duration, or stagger timing.
+You have control over everything you need to animate an element, even transform origin, duration, or staggering.
 [Try it out](?tab=examples&group=Origin&variables=origin:75%,rotate-z:90deg,rotate-x:90deg#variables) [Spin freely](?tab=examples&variables=translate-y:80vh,translate-x:-100vh,rotate-x:90deg,rotate-z:-360deg,origin:-200%,stagger:.1s,duration:1s#variables)

+Keep in mind that CSS variables are inherited by child elements, so any element with an [active class](/active-classes) will animate with its parent's CSS variables unless specifically overridden or using an `xyz` attribute which overrides all AnimXYZ variables.